Have you done your taxes yet? If not, there's no time to waste!

 2. Computer Software, Hardware, and Technology

 As you know well, the paper-based medical practice is being phased out.
 While the shift to electronic records may have been tough, the good news is that software, hardware, or hosting fees you've had to pay this year are all deductible.
-Electronic medical records are a boon to both the patient and the doctor, so invest in technology that moves your practice ahead and offers a deduction at the end of the year.
+Electronic medical records are a boon to both the patient and the doctor, so invest in technology that moves your practice ahead and offers a deduction for physicians at the end of the year.
 It's is a win-win.

 3. Home Office and Mortgage Expenses

 With the switch to virtual visits, secure email messaging with patients, and more, many doctors have started to use a home office.
-That space and the equipment that you use to work from home are all part of your tax deduction.
+That space and the equipment that you use to work from home are all part of your physician tax deduction.
 Don't forget to also include part of your home's utility costs, internet costs, and even mortgage.

 4. Travel Expenses